Homeless Services Utilization (HSU) Dashboards

 Table 1: Characteristics of Newcomers

-This table provides statistics for clients classified as newcomers.
-Newcomers are defined as having no HMIS history prior to the enrollment that is counted in the given year.
-The total presented within each of the tables matches the count of newcomers displayed in Figure 4.
-Totals include numbers served by rural county, project type first accessed, household type, and whether new clients are adults or minors.
-A family household type contains at least one member under the age of 18.
-The data can be filtered by year, county, or funding source.
+Shows statistics for people served that are classified as newcomers.
+Newcomers have no HMIS history other than the current enrollment.
+The total for each of the four tables matches the number of newcomers in other dashboard sections.
+Sections include numbers served by county, the type of HMIS project first accessed, what type of household the person belongs to, and whether the person is an adult or child.
+A family household contains at least one member that is under the age of 18 at entry.

-Figure 7: Year-On-Year Percent Change in Newcomers
+Figure 7: Year-Over-Year Percentage Change in Newcomers

 Figure 8a: Returnees Last Enrollment Project Type

-Figure 8b: Returnees Last Exit Destination Type
+Figure 8b: Returnees Last Exit Destination

 Figure 8c: Returnees Year of Last Exit